Digimon Adventure (2020 TV series): Critical response

 First impressions of the series' debut episodes were mostly positive-to-mixed with production values being praised; although criticized for noticeably recycled plot beats from previous productions and specifically the Digimon movie Our War Game!, Polygon's Karen Han felt that Masato Mitsuka's take lacked a sense of character, both in terms of the world it takes place in, and the characters themselves. and Joshua Graves of Comic Book Resources feels that "it comes across more as a disservice to fans".
-Most critics were puzzled by the general approach and shared some concerns about by the overall approach and the way the show can keep the stakes presented meaningful, due to the pace, the lack of introductions and exposition about the overall concept and the digivolutions as anything other than regarded as a "senseless plot boost" in this early stage.
+Most critics were puzzled by the general approach and shared some concerns about the way the show can keep the stakes presented meaningful, due to the pace, the lack of introductions and exposition about the overall concept and the digivolutions as anything other than regarded as a "senseless plot boost" in this early stage.
 As the series goes on, these apprehensions were reflected more factually in the opinions of pop culture and anime media.'

 Throughout its simulcast, Digimon Adventure: received harsh responses and criticism through its run and, getting panned due to the narrative structure and the lack of motivating ideas of the plot, as well as the writing of its characters and their dynamics developments throughout more than forty episodes.
 An excessive focus on the protagonist Tai Kamiya was emphasized.
 Writing for Comic Book Resources, Laura Thornton criticized its reintroduction of some talking Digimon after thirty episodes for essentially portraying them as victims to be protected by Tai rather than making them proper characters with a culture or unique problem and stated it as fatigued story "not only for its characters but for the audience as well", by a lack of "light-hearted" episodes, considering that constant spectacle of over-the-top fights "has long grown stale" compared to models such as My Hero Academia or Avatar: The Last Airbender; Some late "filler" episodes received a more favorable critical reception for their more episodic, calm and humorous tone.'

 Digimon Adventure: was regarded as based on stylistic references for an acquired audience; the commercial target was considered ambiguous; Manga-News then questioned the legitimacy of such regarding the intentions of Last Evolution Kizuna.
 For Alex Cline of AIPT Comics, the cause was the public responses to the iterations that followed the first series and differed from the usual formulas; Cline pointed out the presence of monsters and antagonists that have "never been animated before" while deploring their anecdotal usage.
 Digimon Adventure: was named one of "The Worst Anime of 2020" by Anime News Network in their year-end selection; termed as a failure and a wasted attempt, criticizing the lack of planning of the staff behind it.
 The marketing positioning was compared to that of the Dragon Ball brand in the 2010s.
 Adventure: was part of the reboots & revivals craze seen in the early 2020s.